OPT Patient Navigator Jobs

 Ask about H-1B sponsorship during the offer stage

-Patient Navigator roles at large hospital networks frequently qualify for H-1B sponsorship.
+Patient Navigator roles at large hospital networks frequently qualify for H-1B visa sponsorship.
 Ask about long-term sponsorship willingness during offer negotiations, not mid-process, so both sides can assess fit before commitment.

 Frame your degree field clearly for compliance teams